 - Explore an issue of common concern.

-- Initiate a programme of collaborative work.
+- Initiate sustained collaborative action.

 Open Space Technology